netdata/netdata/packaging/building-native-packages-locally.md

 podman run -it --rm -e VERSION=0.1 -v $PWD:/netdata netdata/package-builders:<tag>
 ```

-The `<tag>` should be the lowercase distribution name with no spaces, followed by the release of that distribution.
-For
+The `<tag>` should be the lowercase distribution name with no spaces, followed by the
-example, `centos7` to build on CentOS 7, or `ubuntu20.04` to build on Ubuntu 20.04.
-Note that we use Alma Linux
+release of that distribution.
+For example, `centos7` to build on CentOS 7, or `ubuntu20.04`
-for builds on CentOS/RHEL 8 or newer.
+to build on Ubuntu 20.04.
+Note that we use Alma Linux for builds on CentOS/RHEL 8 or newer.
+See
+[netdata/package-builders](https://hub.docker.com/r/netdata/package-builders/tags) for all available tags.

 Once it finishes, the built packages can be found under `artifacts/` in the source tree.